ReidTPowell/TNBC-PGx/README.md

 Content
 Readme.md       This file
-"TNBC PGx notebook.Rmd"  R markdown notebook that was used to gernerate key figures.
+"TNBC PGx notebook.Rmd"  R markdown notebook with supporting data for the manuscript entitled:
+Neddylation as a therapuetic target in chemoresistant triple negative breast cancer.
+Powell and Rinkenbaugh et al. 2023 [Submitted/In Review]

+Folders/Files
 /data		All dataframes that are required to run the Rmd and replicate analysis /Reports Pre-computed outputs from the Rmd.
-Interactive HTML files likely need to be downloaded before opening
+Interactive HTML files likely need to be downloaded before opening TNBC PGx notebook.Rmd Annotated Notebook to regenerate key figures

 Data Description
 Drug_AUC.csv  Table of area under the curve values for the in vitro high throughput screen